 15.1.2.4 NVMREG Write to Program Memory

 Program memory is programmed using the following steps:

-- Load the address of the row to be programmed into NVMADRH:NVMADRL. - 2.
+- 1. Load the address of the row to be programmed into NVMADRH:NVMADRL. - 2.
 Load each write latch with data via the NMVDATH:NVMDATL registers. - 3.
-Initiate a programming operation. - 4.
-Repeat steps 1 through 3 until all data are written.
+Initiate a programming operation.